Contest overview

 Film Length: 4-6 minutes (including credits)

 Elements: All films must include the required element(s) drawn for your team.
-The required elements will be a line of dialogue that every film will use and a required shooting location that will be drawn at the kick-off event.
+The required elements will be a line of dialogue that every film will use and a required genre that will be drawn at the kick-off event.
 The line of dialogue will be revealed at the contest kick-off event.

 Originality: All films must be completely original.
 Use of AI is prohibited.
 All footage has to be created within the 48 hr time window.